lovitolorenzo/Ballot_deployment/README.md

 ## Purpose

-- This project's target is interact with Ballot.sol in a such way to **_deploy and build its back end_**.
+- This project's target is purely to practicing and illustrative, and in scripts/Deployment.ts it interacts with Ballot.sol in a such way to **_deploy and build its back end_**.

 ## Using scripts to automate operations